EMSC-CSEM/webservices101/README.md

  3. Get a Flinn Engdhal region name (*Flinn Engdhal* web service)
 	> Search for the Flinn Engdhal region name of the M7.1 Mexico earthquake.

- 4. How to manage information from multiple institutes ? (*EventID* web service)
+ 4. How to manage multiple event identifiers ? (*EventID* web service)
     > Find the web page of this event on the EMSC, USGS and INGV websites.

  5. Get Moment Tensors (*Moment Tensor* web service)